TheLoloS/Copilot-CLI-Unlocker/README.md

 ## Adapting for Future Updates

-If a future Copilot CLI update breaks the unlocker, you'll need to find the new patterns for both arrays.
+If a future Copilot CLI update breaks the unlocker, you'll need to find the new patterns for both arrays or wait for update of Copilot-CLI-Unlocker.

 1.  **Locate the arrays** by searching the `index.js` file for known model names like `"claude-sonnet"` or `"gpt-5"`.
 2.  **Find the variable names** they are assigned to (the characters before the `=`).